 When was the last time your home had an energy audit done?
 This process can help identify areas where heat is escaping as well as where cold air is getting in or energy is unnecessarily being consumed – which will ultimately help keep you warm and save money!

 Some municipalities may offer subsidies or rebates on energy conservation home improvements.
 Visit your municipality or utility website for more information on financial incentives or programs related to energy efficiency.

 Take a tour around your home and check to see if there are any gaps on windows, doors and walls.
 Cracks will allow drafts in or cause heat to escape, so it’s important to seal them with the appropriate caulking.
-You can carefully hold up a candle or lighter next to the crack or gap and look for a flicker in the flame.

 Double-glazed energy efficient windows provide superior heat retention but can be an expensive upgrade.
 If window upgrades are not in the budget, consider other options that can help keep the cold air out, such as installing extra thick drapes or curtains.
 There are also options available from your local hardware store such as installing a clear plastic film across the inside of your windows during winter.